devopsdojoconsortium/dojoconsortium.org/content/en/docs/delivery-system-improvement-journey.md

 improvement is effective.
 This value stream improvement journey's goal is to provide the steps and guide you to good implementation practices.

-Prerequisite: Please review [CD Getting Started](/en/docs/starting-ci-cd) guide for context.
+Prerequisite: Please review the [CD Getting Started](/en/docs/starting-ci-cd) guide for context.

 - [1.
 Build a Deployment Pipeline](#1-build-a-deployment-pipeline)
   - [Entangled Architecture - Requires Remediation](#entangled-architecture---requires-remediation)